VITObelgium/drupal-boilerplate/readme.md

 # Drupal boilerplate code

-This repo is used for storing example codes and defaults for typical use cases when developing drupal projects.
+This repo is used for storing example codes and defaults for common tasks when developing drupal projects.
 Code free to use :thumbsup:.

 ## Config translation example